 Since its inception, the Alumni Association has given over $30,000 to Brockport graduates through the scholarships and the family dinners, and all funding is done completely by donation or through our fundraisers during the year.

-We are hoping as a generous sponsor you will help us continue this new Brockport tradition and the Brockport Alumni Association’s support of Brockport seniors.
-We thank you for your consideration.
+Brockport is a supportive community, but we understand that there are many donation requests made to our supporting businesses.
+But many hands make light work; if each supporting business that receives this letter donates just $25, the senior dinner can go forward.
+And of course, we will be happy to recognize our supporting businesses at the dinner and in Alumni Association publications.
+We hope to count you this year as one of our generous sponsors, and thank you for your consideration.